 This medicinal product is subject to additional monitoring.
 This will allow quick identification of new safety information.
 Healthcare professionals are asked to report any suspected adverse reactions.
 See section 4.8 for how to report adverse reactions.

-Patients with renal impairmentNo dose adjustment is required in patients with renal impairment (see section 5.2).
-Experience in patients on dialysis or with severe renal impairment (creatinine clearance < 30 ml/min) is limited (see section 4.4 for recommendations relating to monitoring of calcium).
+Patients with renal impairmentNo dose adjustment is required in patients with renal impairment (see section 4.4 for recommendations relating to monitoring of calcium, 4.8 and 5.2).

 Patients with hepatic impairmentThe safety and efficacy of denosumab have not been studied in patients with hepatic impairment (see section 5.2).